Locations:

 Membrane Sweep

-A membrane sweep is a common procedure performed after 39 weeks of pregnancy to induce labor naturally.
-It’s performed by a healthcare provider and involves them inserting gloved fingers into your cervix to loosen your amniotic sac from your uterus.
-It's an effective way to progress labor when you’re near or past your due date.
+A membrane sweep is a common procedure pregnancy care providers perform after 39 weeks of pregnancy to induce labor naturally.
+It involves them inserting gloved fingers into your cervix to loosen the amniotic sac from your uterus.
+It’s an effective way to progress labor when you’re near or past your due date.

 Overview